CoMatch: Semi-supervised Learning with Contrastive Graph Regularization: Method

 For each unlabeled sample $u_b$ in the current batch with $p^w_b$ and $z^w_b$, we generate a pseudo-label $q_b$ by aggregating class probabilities from neighboring samples in the memory bank.
 Specifically, we optimize the following objective:

-The first term is a smoothness constraint which encourages $q_b$ to take a similar value as its nearby samples' class probabilities, whereas the second term attempts to maintain its original class prediction. $a_k$ measures the affinity between the current sample and the $k$-th sample in the memory, and is computed using similarity in the embedding space:
+The first term is a smoothness constraint which encourages $q_b$ to take a similar value as its nearby samples' class probabilities, whereas the second term attempts to maintain its original class prediction. $a_k$ measures the affinity between the current sample and the $k$-th sample in the memory, and is computed using similarity in the embedding space: where $t$ is a scalar temperature parameter.